Dental Hypoplasia: Causes, Treatment and Prevention

 Enamel Hypoplasia Prevention

 If an infant is under your care, our suggestion would be to take him or her to the dentist the moment teething starts.
 This usually happens sometime before the first birthday.
-Early screening can effectively determine whether there’s hereditary hypoplasia, which leaves enough time to establish a sound prevention plan.

 If, however, you’re the one struggling with this issue, the best way to cure it is to prevent it.
 Yes, it sounds like a doctor’s cliche, but it’s true.
-Here’s how you can prevent enamel hypoplasia.
+Here’s how you can prevent enamel hypoplasia:

-• Brush the teeth AT LEAST twice a day with a soft toothbrush.
+• Brush the teeth at least twice a day with a soft toothbrush.

 • If your teeth are sensitive to cold, rinse with lukewarm water.